U by Kotex Tampon Recall.

 - Kimberly-Clark has received reports from consumers of the U by Kotex® Sleek® Tampons, Regular Absorbency, unraveling and/or coming apart upon removal.

 - This product has been sold throughout the United States and Canada.

-- The recall is limited to specific lots of U by Kotex® Sleek® Tampons, Regular Absorbency, that were manufactured between October 7, 2016 and October 16, 2018 and distributed between October 17, 2016 and October 23, 2018.
+- The recall is limited to specific lots of U by Kotex® Sleek® Tampons, Regular Absorbency, that was manufactured between October 7, 2016, and October 16, 2018, and distributed between October 17, 2016, and October 23, 2018.
 Consumers can identify this product by looking for specific lot numbers found on the bottom of the package.
 Retailers have been alerted to remove the recalled lot numbers from shelves and post a notification in their stores.

 - A full list of recalled lot numbers is available on the U by Kotex® website.